-Program Title Description Sponsored By How Often the Program is Offered Where to Find Additional Information and/or a Current Schedule of Events Coercion, Collin College's policies and procedures, Creating a safe environment, Emotional abuse, Identifying and understanding physical and sexual abuse and neglect, Mandatory reporting, Neglect, Physical abuse, Recognizing vulnerable youth, Reporting procedures, Sexual abuse, Sexual abuse, Sexual assault, Sex trafficking, Supporting survivors, and Taking appropriate action.
-Sexual Misconduct and Relationship Violence Training Periodically throughout each academic year, District Dean of Students Office staff members provide presentations and training sessions on sexual misconduct, relationship violence, and related topics.
-Additionally, during the Fall and Spring semesters, District Dean of Students Office staff members go into classes that are randomly selected by the campus provosts at each of Collin College's campuses and centers to present on dating violence, domestic District Dean of Students Office Multiple times per semester at each of Collin College's campuses and centers Call 972.881.5604, email dos@collin.edu, or go to www.collin.edu/studentre sources/deanofstudents/i ndex.html.
+Program Title Description Sponsored By How Often the Program is Offered Where to Find Additional Information and/or a Current Schedule of Events Sex trafficking, Supporting survivors, and Taking appropriate action.
+Sexual Misconduct and Relationship Violence Training Periodically throughout each academic year, District Dean of Students Office staff members provide presentations and training sessions on sexual misconduct, relationship violence; and related topics.
+Additionally, during the Fall and Spring semesters, District Dean of Students Office staff members go into classes that are randomly selected by the campus provosts at each of Collin College's campuses and centers to present on dating violence, domestic violence, sexual assault, stalking; and related topics.
+These presentations and training sessions are intended to inform Collin College students, faculty; and staff about the Clery Act , Title IX of the Education Amendments of 1972 (Title IX], as amended May 19, 2020, the Violence Against Women Act (VAWA) , and how the provisions of these laws affect them.
+Topics covered include, but are not limited to: District Dean of Students Office Multiple times per semester at each of Collin College's campuses and centers Call 972.881.5604, email dos@collin.edu, or go to www.collin.edu/studentre sources/deanofstudents/i ndex.html.